 Why do you call these smaller "jewels," "low risk and high potential return?"
 Aren't smaller stocks usually riskier?

 For many years smaller cap Thai stocks performed rather well.
 They were under-priced, under-followed and mostly ignored by the institutions and brokers alike.
-The individual investor with some know how and experience could beat the SET index, as I did here for many years.
-But from 2016 on this started to change...individual retails investors started abandoning Thai stocks as a savings vehicle, while punters and speculators, index funds and so called trigger funds increasingly took over.
+The individual investor with some know how and experience could beat the SET index, as I here did for many years.
+But from 2017 on this started to change...individual retails investors started abandoning Thai stocks as a savings vehicle, while punters and speculators, index funds and so called trigger funds increasingly took over.
 Not least, the controversial derivative warrants (DW) market.
-As here amply pointed out of late: individual investors at present make up barely 40% of total SET volume vs. some 60-70% in years past.
-The SET and brokers alike should ask themselves why are individual investors shying the Thai stock market like never before?
-I have my own views on this and it has allot to do with the behavior of the Thai brokerage industry.
+As here amply pointed out back then: individual investors at present make up barely 40% of total SET volume vs. some 60-70% in years past, but this has increased of late with individuals coming back.

 The result is, smaller cap stocks have been in the doldrums for some time, many dropping 50% or more and the MAI index graph looks like its " going to hell in a hand basked".
 To be fair many reported disappointing earnings and so their p/e ratio's became overstretched, this is one reason not to turn over positive on the sector, just yet.
 Further, its becoming increasingly difficult to get any added value research information by any means, as most as these companies have been put on alert by the SET/SEC to be ultra careful in disclosure.
-Hence company responsible visits with management have become for the most part, a waste of time.
-Why has the new SET president has not addressed the dire issue of retail investors abandoning the Thai SET?
-As for me and our members here, I have recently made very strong positive comments on one of the largest cap stocks, namely PTTGC which post its sell off to the low 70's in early July 2018, demanded a very strong buy in my view, stated again and again of late here.
-When things change, so do I...and for now its best to hide out in a quality large(est) cap stock with high dividends, then to swim against the river...when the river's flow changed.
+Hence company responsible visits with management have become less interesting, not least due to Covit-19.
+In early April 2020, I went max. bullish for the first time in many years, stated so at my front page back then, and smaller and mid cap stocks have largely outperformed again since.
+(January 2 2022).